chuckabox/The-Last-Deadline-Public/README.md

 ## Gameplay Systems

-* **Alcohol Engine**: Your BAC % directly impacts visuals.
+* **Alcohol Engine:** Your BAC % directly impacts visuals.
 High levels trigger movement sways, tunnel vision, and eventual blackouts.
-* **Friend Dialogue**: Your friend provides dynamic hints on how to progress the stages.
+* **Friend Dialogue:** Your friend provides dynamic hints on how to progress the stages.
-* **Sequential Progression**: Complete specific quests in the Main Bar and Disco to earn keycards for the VIP Lounge and the Manager's Office.
+* **Sequential Progression:** Complete specific room quests in to earn access for the VIP Lounge.
+* **Dynamic Endings:** Your choices shape the outcome, leading to 5 distinct endings.

 ## Controls